Travel details

 Hippodrome

-Adjacent to the Blue Mosque and Hagia Sophia, it is a popular walking spot where visitors can feel the atmosphere of Istanbul's old city.
+Adjacent to the Blue Mosque and Hagia Sophia, it is a popular walking spot where you can feel the atmosphere of Istanbul's old city.

 [Japanese Guide]